rwxrob/zet/20211207204352/README.md

 # Nasopharyngeal Cancer and the Southeast Asian Patient

-At least one language might give you cancer.
+At least one language might give you cancer, although looks like the original paper may have been discredited.
+The notion is wild.

 Related: